 Applications for the loan, which must be paid back in full, can be submitted as of 28 October 2020.

 - The central rule when carrying out practical activities in laboratories and workshops is the maintenance of a minimum distance of 1.5 metres from others.

-- Where it is not possible to avoid compromising this minimum distance – even briefly – participants are obligated to wear a face mask.
+- Participants are required to wear a face mask.
 Students can use community masks like those required when using public transport.

 - Employees who are required to wear a face mask in a lab or workshop will be provided with high-quality, washable and reusable fabric masks (two masks per person).
 The first set of masks will be provided centrally by the university administration.
 Any subsequent purchases are the responsibility of the faculties.